-Remember that your phone isn’t a good partner of nighttime habits.
+Remember that your phone isn’t a good partner for nighttime habits.
 Put it in flight mode or leave it outside your room before bedtime to get the best results.

 Did you find these evening habits inspiring?
 Have a look at our other habit ideas:

 How would you rate the information on this page?

 Sources and further reading about evening routine ideas and related topics